coreinfrastructure/best-practices-badge/doc/other.md

     selecting the location where built artifacts are written to at installation time.
 For example, if it installs files on a POSIX system it MUST honor the DESTDIR environment variable.
+    If there is no installation system or no standard convention, select "N/A".

     *Rationale* : This supports capturing the artifacts (e.g., for analysis) without interfering with the build or installation system due to